-We will receive the scores as long as the institution code was listed.
+We will receive the scores as long as the institution code was correctly listed.

 score.
 What is the Price School policy on taking the exam more than once?

 USC Price only evaluates the highest score from each section (verbal/quantitative) of the test received.
 You may take the test again if you are unsatisfied with your original score.
-The highest test scores will be what are used in the evaluation of your application.
+Only the highest test scores will be used in the evaluation of your application.

 What is the minimum TOEFL/IELTS Score?